BDC Hamburger Icon

 Payment processing

-Visa, Mastercard and Discover charge 1.5 to 2.5 percent, while American Express charges 2.5 to 3.5 percent.
+Visa, Mastercard and Discover typically charge 1.5 to 2.5 percent, while American Express charges 2.5 to 3.5 percent.
 The payment processor then tacks on an additional fee, known as the markup, which varies and can be negotiated.

 Inventory